The Amazing Race 16: Contestants

 Jet & Cord raced again in The Amazing Race: Unfinished Business.
 They raced again in The Amazing Race: All Stars.

-Jordan & Jeff competed on Big Brother 13 a year after this season.
+Jordan & Jeff competed on Big Brother 13 a year later.
 The two returned to the Big Brother house three years later on the thirty-third episode of Big Brother 16, where they got engaged.
 In 2015, they also appeared on Marriage Boot Camp: Reality Stars 3.
 On May 24, 2016, Jeff Schroeder appeared on a Big Brother-themed primetime special of The Price Is Right.
-Jeff also appeared on the second episode of Big Brother: Over the Top to host a Power of Veto competition and on the penultimate episode of Big Brother 20.
+He also appeared on the second episode of Big Brother: Over the Top to host a Power of Veto competition and on the penultimate episode of Big Brother 20.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.